 The simulations are on top of VTM4.0.
 Table 1 shows the CTC condition (MTS explicit intra on, and MTS explicit inter off) and Table 2 shows both MTS inter and MTS intra off cases with the proposed method.

+The coding efficiency results in the following table are identical to the results reported in JVET-N0172 (Table 1) and JVET-N0420 (Table 2).
+The same method is tested over VTM-4.0.1 in JVET-N0375 (Table IV).
+In these tests, encoding and decoding execution times are within the measurement error range.